NicholasStambaugh/Simple-JavaScript-Game/README.md

-A game I made a long time ago to learn JavaScript
+A game I made a long time ago to learn JavaScript and basic web design.